by Bibianna Purgina, MD FRCPC

-All superficial fibromatosis are benign (non-cancerous) tumours and they all look very similar when viewed under the microscope.
+All types of superficial fibromatosis are benign (non-cancerous) tumours and they all look very similar when viewed under the microscope.
 The challenge for pathologists in making this diagnosis is that the tumour cells of superficial fibromatosis look very similar to the cells that make up normal fibrous tissue.
 These cells are called fibroblasts and myofibroblasts.
 However, unlike normal fibrous tissue, the cells in this tumour form small round structures that pathologists call nodules.
 These nodules can be seen under the microscope which allows your pathologist to make the correct diagnosis.